Naughty Dog: ICE Team

 Naughty Dog is home to the ICE Team, one of Sony's World Wide Studios central technology groups.
-The term ICE originally stands for Initiative for a Common Engine which describes the original purpose of the studio.
+The term ICE originally stood for Initiative for a Common Engine, which describes the original purpose of the studio.
 The ICE Team focuses on creating core graphics technologies for Sony's worldwide first party published titles, including low level game engine components, graphics processing pipelines, supporting tools, and graphics profiling and debugging tools.
 The ICE Team also supports third party developers with a suite of engine components, and a graphics analysis, profiling, and debugging tool for the RSX.
 Both enable developers to get better performance out of PlayStation hardware.

 Awards

 Naughty Dog won the Studio of the Year award at the 2013 VGX, the 2013 Golden Joystick Awards, and the 2020 Golden Joystick Awards.